Explained: Convert Roblox Gift Card to Robux (Step by Step)

 For example: instead of being able to purchase 1700 worth of Robux for $25.99 (which is $0.99 higher than a $25 gift card), you will have to select 800 worth of Robux for $12.99, then 400 worth of Robux for $6.49, which will leave you with $5.52 worth of Roblox credit from a $25 Roblox gift card.
 That equates to 1200 Robux instead of the 1700 you could of had - but only if your gift card contained an extra $0.99, which it does not.
 Was this done on purpose?
 Absolutely!

 Secondly: you cannot do a split payment to make a purchase (for example: $25 worth of Roblox gift card and $0.99 on a credit card to obtain 1700 worth of Robux valued at $25.99) because the sharp minds at Roblox "have not yet implemented this feature" according to their page.
-I call bullshit - pardon my French!
+I call BS - pardon my French!
 If Roblox developers can make millions of dollars off this game, then they can surely find a way to implement this "feature," if you want to call it that.

 Let's continue!